zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/manage-indexes/index-scalar-fields.md

 # Index Scalar Fields

-In Milvus, scalar fields, which refer to single numbers or strings, can be efficiently indexed for improved query performance.
+On Zilliz Cloud, scalar fields, which refer to single numbers or strings, can be efficiently indexed for improved query performance.

 This guide provides an overview of how to index scalar fields in a collection.